wp-plugins/login-and-out/readme.txt

 == Screenshots ==

-1. This screen shot description corresponds to screenshot-1.jpg.
-It shows the widget near the bottom right corner of the screen.
+1. This shows the widget near the bottom right corner of the screen.
-2. Version 1.1+ of the Login & Logout widget has some configuration options.
+2. Widget Configuration Options (Version 1.1+).
+3. General Configuration Options - accessed from Tools menu.

 == Changelog ==

-= 1.1 =
-Added new admin page to Tools menu.
-- enables admin to enter list of text labels and URLs.
-If list is not empty, the links are displayed by the widget.
-Added config options to widget:
-- checkbox to toggle display of user's email address.
-- checkbox to toggle center alignment of widget text.

-= 1.2 =
-Changed format for link URL displayed by widget.
-Enter full URI for extrnal website or /pagename for permalink to page on local wordpress site
+Click this link to see the <a href="http://www.thehypervisor.com/login-logout-changelog/">changelog</a>.